animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ### <a id="region-templates"></a>Region Templates

-Spring Data for GemFire supports Region templates.
+Spring Data for VMware GemFire supports Region templates.

 This feature allows developers to define common Region configuration and attributes once and reuse the configuration among many Region bean definitions declared in the Spring `ApplicationContext`.

-Spring Data for GemFire includes five Region template tags in its namespace:
+Spring Data for VMware GemFire includes five Region template tags in its namespace:

 <table>